In today’s post, we answer a seemingly simple question: what is code churn?

 How to Keep Code Churn Under Control

 You now know what code churn is.
 Also, you understand why it might represent a problem for your codebase.
-The next step is to learn how to reduce the code churn in your applications.
+The next step is to learn how to reduce rework in your applications.
 As it turns out, you can do this by following a simple three-step process.

 First, you track your code churn value.
 Then, you alert the relevant stakeholder if the values get too high so that measures can be taken to lower them.
-Finally, you attack the underlying conditions of code churn.
+Finally, you attack the underlying conditions of rework.
 Let’s see each of those steps in more detail.

 Step #1: Measuring